CrewAI runtime authorization

 Before and after Veto

 The left tab shows a standard CrewAI setup.
-Agents have tools but no authorization.
+Agents have tools but no enforcement.
 The right tab adds Veto with role-based policies inside each tool function.

 from crewai import Agent, Task, Crew, Process